Kyza/Khub/.github/ISSUE_TEMPLATE/ghost-message.md

 ---
-name: Dark Dark Theme
+name: GhostMessage
-about: Report issues with DarkDarkTheme
+about: Report issues with GhostMessage
-title: '[DarkDarkTheme] '
+title: '[GhostMessage] '
-labels: bug, DarkDarkTheme
+labels: bug, GhostMessage
 assignees: ''

 ---

 ## Before submitting a bug report, make sure you have reproduced the bug with all other themes and plugins disabled (excluding mine).

-**What version is the theme?**
+**What version is the plugin?**
 [3.0.23]

 **Describe the bug.**